Walls (Louis Tomlinson song)

-"Walls" is a song by English singer and songwriter Louis Tomlinson, the fifth and the final single and the title track from his debut studio album of the same name.
+"Walls" is a song by English singer-songwriter Louis Tomlinson, the fifth and the final single and the title track from his debut studio album of the same name.
 It was released on 17 January 2020.

 Background

 Tomlinson said that the song is "about overcoming some of your problems and learning from your mistakes.
 It's looking back at a certain time of my life and I'm sure there's lots of people who can relate to that idea of being alone and waking up, being used to having someone there, then they're not.
 It's a bit of, "Oh no, I've fucked it up, yeah.
 But I've understood that now and I've come back stronger.
 You learn from your mistakes, and the song is about owning them, putting your hands up and saying 'I know what I did was wrong, but I understand it a bit better now'".

 Live strings for the song were recorded at Angel Recording Studios in London.
 Tomlinson said that when he came to the studio and saw that "there must have been 25 musicians in there, all for my song", it was "a proper tear-jerking moment already and I've never felt a shiver like it".

 Tomlinson stated that he loved "the indie sound of the song" and its "circular nature – it opens and closes with the same lyric".
 Tomlinson also claimed to lift parts of Oasis songs - "Cast No Shadow", "Stop Crying Your Heart Out" and "Acquiesce", crediting Oasis songwriter Noel Gallagher.